KristinaMatuleviciute/reactapp/README.md

 Which will start on port [3010].

-To start React server run:
+Or you can start React server instead of npm run start just run:

 ```
 npm run start-react-server